lab

 Prioritize the Problem

 Problem selection is arguably the most important and most neglected phase of any project (see Michael Fischbach's article on the Useful Literature page).
-What constitutes a good problem is partly a matter of taste but all share two essential features: broad significance and tractability.
+What constitutes a good problem is partly a matter of taste but all share two key features: broad significance and tractability.

 Experiment with Purpose